mggardne/MRI_T1rho_T2star_reliability/README.md

 Additional M-files for postprocessing the results for publication figures were added.

 M-files for analysis of the knee meniscus were added.
 See seg_mr_rois.m and mri_mer_fit.m.
 The analysis includes eroding the meniscus masks by a pixel to check for edge effects.

+M-file, mri_fitrt.m, added for doing tread line analysis on the same slices as the meniscus slices.
+See header comments in mri_fitrt.m.